qmetry/qaf/pages/latest/Creating_test_cases.md

 sidebar: qaf_latest-sidebar
 permalink: latest/Creating_test_cases.html
 folder: latest
+tags: [scenario,java]

 ---

-You can create a new test case or suit by extending **WebDriverTestCase** class.
+You can create a new test case or suit by extending `TestNGTestCase`.
+More specific flavor for web services is `WSTestCase` and for web and mobile is `WebDriverTestCase`.
 Now you can create test same as in TestNG.
 If you are new to TestNG, here is the [documentation](http://testng.org/doc/documentation-main.html).
+You also can employ BDD using [runtime scenario](runtime_scenario.html).

 On extending WebDriverTestCase following object will be available to use in your test.